How Long Does It Take to Learn English? Real Timelines for Each Level

 The learners who succeed are the ones who build sustainable habits rather than burning out in intense sprints.
 Consistency beats intensity over the long run.

-If you're serious about hitting these timelines, you need tools that make daily practice actually enjoyable.
-Migaku's browser extension lets you learn from real content you actually care about, with instant lookups and automatic flashcard creation while you watch shows or read articles.
+If you're serious about hitting these timelines, you need tools that make daily practice enjoyable.
+Migaku's browser extension and app let you learn from real content you care about, with instant lookups and automatic flashcard creation while you watch shows or read articles.
 Way more engaging than textbook drills.
 There's a 10-day free trial if you want to see how it speeds things up.